 Newark is part of the most densely populated area in Delaware.
 Unfortunately, this is also where a great majority of the reported drug-related emergencies and deaths happen.
 On average, emergency services are called to treat an overdose every 80 minutes, or 18 times a day.
-In fact, from January to November of 2018, paramedics administered naloxone to nearly 600 people across New Castle County.
-Considering most people need more than one dose of naloxone to successfully reverse their overdose, the paramedics could have easily gone through thousands of dollars’ worth of naloxone.
+In fact, from January to November of 2018, paramedics administered Naloxone to nearly 600 people across New Castle County.
+Considering most people need more than 1 dose of Naloxone to successfully reverse their overdose, the paramedics could have easily gone through thousands of dollars’ worth of Naloxone.

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.